codophilic/LearnSpring/SpringMVC.md

 # Spring MVC and ORM

 - Lets create a actual form which takes input from page and saves those input details into database.
-Suppose we have registration form for a customer.
+Suppose we have IT portal form for a Students who will be registering to get placed in **MAANG** companies.
 Here we will use hibernate as ORM tool.
 - First lets download the dependencies using maven

 ```